calebhyun/pickleball-point-analysis/README.md

 On top of this, since we would like to determine what factors make up a winning point, we excluded any row that has an ending classified as an **'Unforced Error'**.
 This allows us to get more accurate data for a winning point with either a forced error, winner, or other, not a classified mistake by a player.

+During a live match, we wouldn't have the information and features utilized before the point is over, but we aren't trying to predict live odds or who is going to win the current played point.
+We are instead analyzing previously played points to try to determine their winner, then from there we want to analyze what important features made up the winning teams chances/our prediction.

 ## Baseline Model

 Features: The baseline model uses rally length, serve team dink count (quantitative), and third shot type (nominal).